Adimote/markdown-to-ssml/README.md

 ## Running

-When you run the script, it reads STD-in to it's end, then prints the output to STD-out.
+When you run the script, it reads *STD-in* to it's end, then prints the output to *STD-out*.

 An example usage would be to run `python convert.py < README.md`

-### With the Google TTS API
+### With the Google text-to-speech API

-You can use the google TTS API to generate an `.ogg` audio file with the `--get_ogg` flag.
+You can use the google text-to-speech API to generate an `.ogg` audio file with the `--get_ogg` flag.

 You must set up your machine to have an API key for Google text-to-speech.